 Here’s what you should look forward to.

-The preliminary IMAT 2019 results will be published just a few days after the end of the test; in 2018 it took around 15 days to get the preliminary scores.
+The preliminary IMAT 2019 results will be published just a few days after the end of the test; This will happen on September 26, 2019.
 But what does “preliminary” mean?

 It means that your days looking at the calendar are not over.
 Preliminary means that at the end of September you’ll only get the test score you have obtained as an individual, making no mention of which IMAT ranking position you have, nor of wheter you have been admitted to an Italian medical school or not.